Acute Care Nursing Certificate Program

 • Plan, implement, evaluate and document specialized nursing interventions to achieve optimal patient outcomes in potential or actual life threatening illness and end-of-life situations.

-• Advocate for and deliver patient and family-centred care to patients/families experiencing potential or actual life threatening illness and end-of-life situations.
+• Advocate for and deliver patient and family-centered care to patients/families experiencing potential or actual life threatening illness and end-of-life situations.

 • Collaborate with members of the inter-professional health care team in providing care for patients experiencing potential or actual life threatening illness and end-of-life situations to achieve continuity of care and optimal patient outcomes.

-• Use evidence-based research and best practice guidelines to inform and adapt critical care nursing practice.
+• Use evidence-based research and best practice guidelines to inform and adapt acute care nursing practice.

-• Use strategies and available resources to respond to environmental, physical and psychosocial stressors affecting themselves and others in the critical care setting.
+• Use strategies and available resources to respond to environmental, physical and psychosocial stressors affecting themselves and others in the acute care setting.

-• Engage in reflective practice and ongoing professional development to enhance competence in critical care nursing.
+• Engage in reflective practice and ongoing professional development to enhance competence in acute care nursing.

 Evaluation Method